yasmimc/weather-recipes-front/README.md

 ## Requirements

-You must have installed node and npm.
+You must have node and npm installed and run `npm i` to install all necessary dependencies.

 ## Available Scripts